 Every Thursday morning I co-host the 3D News segment for WHUP 104.7 FM, Hillsborough's small town radio station.

-When I'm not journalism-ing, I can be found binge-watching Top Chef, amateur podcasting in Graham, and playing softball in a co-ed rec league in my hometown of Burlington.
+When I'm not journalism-ing, I can be found binge-watching Top Chef, amateur podcasting in Graham, or sipping the finest PBR at the Wooden Nickel.

-Before moving to the great land of Carrboro, I was an expert of driving the Blue Ridge Parkway with the windows down.
+Before moving to the great land of Carrboro, I was an expert in driving the Blue Ridge Parkway with the windows down.

 I am an alumna of Appalachian State University in Boone, North Carolina, with Bachelor of Science degree in journalism.

 Before graduation, I worked as the editorial assistant at The Appalachian Voice, a bi-monthly newspaper from Appalachian Voices, a nonprofit that advocates for renewable energy and land conservation throughout the Appalachian region.

 I am also the former managing editor at The Appalachian, Appalachian State's student newspaper, where I sat as a leader on the first editorial board to redesign and reinvent the print publication and online reach.